Lenswood, South Australia: Geography

 The township settlement is spread through a narrow river valley in one of the tributaries to the Onkaparinga River.
 Consequently, the town centre is far from centralised.

 Businesses including the cold store operations are to be found on the main roads and set back from the Adelaide – Lobethal Road.
 The narrow nature of the valleys have allowed an elongated and incomplete ribbon development along this main road.

 The location has its own oval (Lenswood Memorial Park) on Swamp Road with another oval at the school and a Recreation Park on Lobethal Road.
 Lenswood relies on larger services being provided from other townships including Lobethal, Woodside, Balhannah and Summertown.

+Climate

+Lenswood features a warm-summer Mediterranean climate (Köppen: Csb) with mild to warm, somewhat dry summers and chilly, very wet winters.

 Facilities

 Lenswood is home to several facilities.
 These include: